konnehmassahm/konnehmassahm.github.io/README.md

 Steps to install and run the project.

-Our website does not require any installation process but you just need to open a web browser where you could put in the URL of it website link.
+Our website does not require any installation process but you just need to open a web browser where you could put in the URL website link.

 # Usage